rust-lang/nomicon/src/atomics/multithread.md

 ╰───────╯     └────┘
 ```

+These two rules combined make up the more generalized rule known as _coherence_,
+which is put in place to guarantee that a thread will never see a value earlier
+than the last one it read or later than a one it will in future write.
+Coherence
+is basically required for any program to act in a sane way, so luckily the C++20
+standard guarantees it as one of its most fundamental principles.

 You might be thinking that all this has been is the longest, most convoluted
 explanation ever of the most basic intuitive semantics of programming — and
 you’d be absolutely right.
 But it’s essential to grasp these fundamentals,